High Probability Guarantees for Random Reshuffling: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct practical classification experiments on the widely recognized MNIST dataset\footnote{The dataset is available at \url{http://yann.lecun.com/exdb/mnist/}, in which it has 60000 training samples and 10000 test samples.}.
-Our model of choice is a two-hidden layer fully connected neural network, which utilizes the smooth $\tanh$ activation function and logistic regression in the final layer for the classification task.
+In this section, we conduct practical classification experiments on the widely recognized MNIST dataset.
+Our model of choice is a two-hidden layer fully connected neural network, which utilizes the smooth $\tanh$ activation function {used in \cite{lecun1998gradient,glorot2010understanding}} and logistic regression in the final layer for the classification task.
 Each hidden layer in our network comprises 50 units.
 The training algorithms implemented are $\RR$ and SGD.
 We ensure fairness in comparison by using the same parameter settings for both algorithms.
 Specifically, the initial point is obtained by running the default initializer of PyTorch, which generates the initial weight matrices with entries following an i.i.d. uniform distribution.
-We use a batch size of 8 and an initial learning rate of 0.05, which is subsequently step-decayed by a factor of 0.7 after each iteration (here, an iteration refers to an epoch for SGD).
+We use a batch size of 8 and an initial learning rate of 0.05, which is subsequently step-decayed by a factor of 0.7 after each epoch.
+We note that the focus of this work is on theory, and hence the experiments are only illustrative and use a common step-decay step size schedule rather than our theoretical requirements.
 This step-decay procedure follows the convention in the training of neural networks.
 We conduct 100 independent trials for each algorithm to ensure a comprehensive evaluation.
+Our code for reproducing the experiment results is available at \url{https://github.com/hengxuyu/high_probability_guarantees_for_random_reshuffling}.

+Our theoretical results rely on the Lipschitz gradient condition in \Cref{Assumption:L smooth}.
+It is in general hard to fully verify this condition for our neural network training problem.
+In this section, we conduct experiments to partly verify them along the trajectory of $\RR$ for this specific training problem.